jcgonzalezb/holbertonschool-backend-javascript/0x00-ES6_basic/README.md

 10. Rewrite the function appendToEachArrayValue to use ES6’s for...of operator.
 11. Write a function named createEmployeesObject that will receive two arguments.
 12. Write a function named createReportObject whose parameter, employeesList, is the return value of the previous function createEmployeesObject.
+100. Write a function named createIteratorObject, that will take into argument a report Object created with the previous function createReportObject.
+This function will return an iterator to go through every employee in every department.

 ## Configuration files: